OSINT-mindset/lingolens/README.md

 ## Installation

-Requests and bs4 are required.
+Requests and bs4 are required for the CLI version of the tool.
+Streamlit is required for User Interface.

 ```sh
 pip3 install -r requirements.txt